Unity-Technologies/com.unity.multiplayer.docs/docs/reference/glossary/distributed-simulation-topologies.md

 ## Deterministic lockstep

 A P2P implementation where only inputs are sent to all other players and synchronized in a “locked step” (i.e., synced for the same simulation tick all at once), and determinism on each client ensures that they all stay at the same state.

-This system is inexpensive and secure, but with complex determinism.
-This system is not scalable and all players must always know the entire game state which makes it insecure for some game genres.
+## Deterministic rollback

+An enhancement of deterministic lockstep where clients forward-predict inputs while waiting for updates.